Christian Bautista: 2012

 During the first quarter of the year, the First Class: Outbound Expanded Edition album was launched.
 Together with Karylle, they received top billing at the Love & Laughter concert at the Resorts World on February 29.
 Bautista remained active on Kitchen Musical for the 2012 season.
-In the third quarter of 2012, he was part of 10th anniversary special of The Way You Look at Me that celebrated his 10 year in the industry.
+In the third quarter of 2012, he was part of 10th anniversary special of The Way You Look at Me that celebrated his 10-year in the industry.
 Bautista was also featured on the series Princess and I, which aired on ABS-CBN during 2012.
 Bautista's sixth studio album, and eighth full-length X-Plus was released in October 2012.

 2013–present

 In March 2013, Christian Bautista signed a three-year exclusive contract with GMA Network after months of rumors.
 He performed for the first time on Party Pilipinas on March 24, 2013, also marking the third anniversary of the show.

 On September 20, 2023, Bautista performed in a duet with Bunga Citra Lestari at Jakarta's Hotel Mulia.
 It was assisted by symphony orchestra Twilite with its conductor Addie MS.

+In 2023, Bautista joined talent agency NYMA.

+In 2026, Bautista released "Sa'yo Lamang", a Filipino adaptation of "Bersamamu" by Bruneian singer Jaz.

+The same year, Bautista joined Erik Santos and Jona for the Threelogy 3.0 concert tour, which included performances in Canada and the United States.

+Personal life

+Bautista married his girlfriend, Kat Ramnani on November 17, 2018 at Tirtha Uluwatilu in Bali, Indonesia.
+The couple first met at a local award show but the two did not know each other.
+They started dating 5 years later.
+The couple celebrated their 6th wedding anniversary in 2024.